 Look into your employee benefits to see if you have access to Flexible Spending Arrangements (FSA) or Health Savings Accounts (HSA).
 These accounts let you set aside tax-free money for qualified health expenses.
 PRO TIP: Laser vision correction is a qualified medical expense for FSAs and HSAs.

 Are you expecting a bonus?

-A recent salary boost, gift of money, or maybe a tax refund (most people get them) are great windfalls to help pay for laser vision correction.
+A recent salary boost, a signing bonus from a new job, a gift of money, or maybe a tax refund (most people get them) are great windfalls to help pay for laser vision correction.
 PRO TIP: People are setting aside government stimulus checks to help pay for laser eye surgery.

 Have you been saving up for a vacation you didn’t get to take during the pandemic?